Owe Ohlsson

 Sven Owe Ohlsson (born 19 August 1938) is a Swedish former football player who played as a forward and later became a manager.
 He most notably represented IFK Göteborg and AIK at the club level.
-He won 15 caps for the Sweden national team and was a squad member at the 1958 FIFA World Cup.
+He is now the last surviving player from the Sweden team in the 1958 World Cup.

 Club career

 Born in Hälsö, he played for local club Hälsö BK before moving to Swedish giants IFK Göteborg and AIK.
 He ended his career as player-coach of IFK Stockholm.
 He is the first player to score five goals in a European Cup match, in the 1959–60 European Cup, against Linfield.
 He won the 1957–58 Allsvenskan title while at IFK Göteborg.

 International career

 He was part of the Swedish squad at the 1958 FIFA World Cup.
 He was capped 15 times, scoring 6 goals.
 He also represented the Sweden U21 and B teams.